 Hunter Education Requirement - Hunters born after December 31, 1961 must have passed a certified state or provincial hunter education course in order to purchase a North Dakota hunting license.
 Exceptions: Persons who hunt only on land they own or operate, and youth under age 12 may hunt if they have appropriate licenses.
 In addition, individuals who are 12 years of age and older who have not taken the hunter education course may receive an apprentice hunter validation that enables them to hunt small game (includes waterfowl) for one license year.
-An individual who was issued an apprentice license in 2020-21 may receive another for one additional license year.

-Minimum Age - There is no minimum age for hunting small game, waterfowl or furbearers, but anyone under age 15 afield with firearms must be licensed and under direct supervision (must be able to have unaided verbal contact) of a parent, guardian or adult authorized by their parent or guardian.
+Minimum Age - There is no minimum age for hunting small game, water-fowl or furbearers, but anyone under age 15 afield with firearms must be licensed and under direct supervision (must be able to have unaided verbal contact) of a parent, guardian or adult authorized by their parent or guardian.